 Our Church Council provides spiritual oversight, leadership and strategic direction to the life of the church and comprises several Elders (elected by the congregation) and our Minister, Simon Dent.
 The Church Council meets monthly and is chaired by [Rex Griswood](mailto:firstname.lastname@example.org).

 Our Staff Team, led by Simon, facilitates and encourages the growth and nurturing of the church as a whole.

-We believe that God, the Father, Son and Holy Spirit, is actively drawing people to himself to receive and experience love, forgiveness and renewal found in Him.
+We believe that God, the Father, Son and Holy Spirit, is actively drawing people to Himself to trust him for salvation, life and joy-filled purpose.

-Our identity as individuals and a community – and subsequently all that we do together – is founded on His all-encompassing grace.
-We come together to know and love him, to learn from Him, to love one another by God’s Spirit.
+Our identity as individuals and a community – and subsequently all that we do together – is founded on God’s all-encompassing grace.
+We come together to know and love God, to learn from Jesus through the Bible and to love one another by God’s Spirit.
 Corporately, God calls us into the world to preach the good news of Jesus and demonstrate his compassion, mercy and justice.

 See the linked Doctrinal Statement for a more in-depth statement of what we believe.

 We’re a mixed bunch!
 From babies to grandparents, from different backgrounds and life circumstances, including a network Persian believers.
 We believe we all benefit from experiencing a rich community where people from all walks of life can share and grow together.